Topology-aware Federated Learning in Edge Computing: A Comprehensive Survey: Challenges and Future Research Roadmaps

-It is common that edge devices to be powered by batteries.
+It is common for edge devices to be powered by batteries.
 Performing local model aggregation and wireless model transmission consume the limited power sources of edge devices.
 Saving communication costs and developing energy-aware federated algorithms are aligned with our primary goals.
 Moreover, Existing solutions save communication costs from the amount of data transmissions.
-The topology control algorithm can be designed to optimize energy consumption.
+Further research can be conducted on topology control algorithms that can optimize energy consumption in conjunction with network topology.